-Instructions: When you have completed all revisions and made sure your piece fits within the five allotted pages in the Google doc template, copy and paste your 100-word (maximum) biography to the end of your piece.
-The Managing Editor will extract them and build a separate biography section to pass on to the copy editors, so page length will be restored.
+When you have completed all revisions and made sure your piece fits within the five allotted pages in the Google doc template, copy and paste your 100-word (maximum) biography to the end of your piece.
+The Managing Editor will extract it and build a separate biography section to pass on to the copy editors.

 Word Count: 100 words maximum.
 This is a very firm limit.